rails/rails/guides/source/command_line.md

 --------------------------------------------------------------------------------

-NOTE: This tutorial assumes you have basic Rails knowledge from reading the "Getting Started with Rails Guide":getting_started.html.
+NOTE: This tutorial assumes you have basic Rails knowledge from reading the [Getting Started with Rails Guide](getting_started.html).

 WARNING.
 This Guide is based on Rails 3.2.
 Some of the code shown here will not work in earlier versions of Rails.